-Leukemia is cancer of the blood-forming organs, including the bone marrow, the spleen, and the lymph nodes.
-When leukemia strikes, the body starts producing a vast number of immature cells that do not mature or perform their proper functions.
+Leukemia is cancer of the blood forming organs, including the bone marrow, the spleen, and the lymph nodes.
+When leukemia strikes, the body starts producing many immature cells that do not mature or perform their proper functions.
 They also interfere with the manufacture of the correct proportion of red cells, white cells, and platelets.

 The type of leukemia depends on the type of cell involved.
-The two major types are acute lymphocytic leukemia (ALL) and acute non-lymphocytic leukemia (ANLL), which is often used to classify the other less common types of acute leukemia such as acute myelocytic leukemia (AML), acute monomyelocytic leukemia (AMML), acute monocytic leukemia (AMML), acute monocytic leukemia (AMOL), and acute erythrocytic leukemia (AEL).
+The two major types are acute lymphocytic leukemia (ALL) and acute nonlymphocytic leukemia (ANLL), which is often used to classify the other less common types of acute leukemia such as acute myelocytic leukemia (AML), acute monomyelocytic leukemia (AMML), acute monocytic leukemia (AMML), acute monocytic leukemia (AMML), acute monocytic leukemia (AEL).